 Canada Research Chair in Glacial Dynamics Modelling

-Research Involves: Climate change and ocean environment modelling
+Research involves: Climate change and ocean environment modelling

-Research Relevance: The research chair will investigate the mutual interactions between past and present ice sheets and climate to expand our understanding of potential climate system thresholds and instabilities.
+Research relevance: The research chair will investigate the mutual interactions between past and present ice sheets and climate to expand our understanding of potential climate system thresholds and instabilities.

-Ice, water, and climate
+Ice, water and climate

-A 15-20 meter rise in sea-level within 500 years, a 10 degrees Celsius rise in regional temperatures around the North Atlantic within 20 years… no… these are not from the latest Hollywood adventure, but well-documented events from the last deglaciation.
+A 15-20 metrE rise in sea-level within 500 years, a 10 degrees Celsius rise in regional temperatures around the North Atlantic within 20 years… no… these are not from the latest Hollywood adventure, but well-documented events from the last deglaciation.